5 stunning palaces in the UAE you can actually visit

 Unless you’re an invited guest, you won’t be able to see the inside of Zabeel Palace, or even get close to it, but it’s worth a peek from afar.
 Surrounded by lush gardens, the palace faces Zabeel Park and even provides you with a good view of the Dubai Frame.
 It is one of the homes of HH Sheikh Mohammed bin Rashid Al Maktoum, Vice President of the UAE and Ruler of Dubai so of course, you can expect tight security.

 Zabeel Palace, District of Zabeel, Dubai

 5. Al Ain Palace Museum – Al Ain

+It may not look like the other palaces in the UAE, but it is packed with history, heritage and culture.
 Al Ain Palace Museum also known as Sheikh Zayed Palace Museum is part of the palace of the late Sheikh Zayed bin Sultan Al Nahyan, the founding father of the UAE, and his family.
-Located on the western edge of the Al Ain Oasis, the palace was built in 1937 and later converted to a museum.
+Located on the western edge of the Al Ain Oasis, the palace was built in 1937 and later converted into a museum.
 Constructed using environmentally-friendly products such as clay and plaster stone, its design reflects many of the historical buildings of the UAE.
-If you visit the palace you will get to see several rooms that were used by the royals such as the reception room, upper majlis (called Albarzah), the outdoor courtyard, and also the room where Sheikh Zayed’s son used to study.
-More personal touches to the palace include a Land Rover placed in the courtyard which is said to the similar to the car that Sheikh Zayed used during his visits to check on the conditions of the communities in the region.
 Entry is free.